OverPy

 Personality and mindset are the most important traits.
 If they are not compatible with yours, your relationship WILL suffer and cannot last 60+ years in a happy state.

-Additional criterias to optimize for are:
+Additional criteria to optimize for are:

 Just like, when choosing your co-founder for your startup, physical beauty won't be an issue.
 It will be whether they are mature enough to handle running a business.